rrconf/rrconf/README.md

 The `require` and `replay` take a module name as argument, clone it from the repository and execute it.
 All modules can recursively use `require` and `replay` if they depend on other modules.

-If a module is `require`ed, it is run only once, while `replay`ed modules can be invoked in loops, or to re-run `requir`ed module with different configuration.
+If a module is `require`d, it is run only once, while `replay`ed modules can be invoked in loops, or to re-run `require`d module with different configuration.

 The repositories for modules are searched in a `PATH`-like manner, **the first match wins**.
 Modules can thus be written by others, but your repositories should be in front.